KevinCahyadiGiri/USHospital/README.md

 We will need the following library to run the code in this project:

 - ##### TQDM
 Scraping takes a lot of time.
 In order to know whether our code is running or our computer has crashed, we will use TQDM.
 TQDM will show progress bar for a loop in our code, so we will know how far the loop has run.
+> pip install tqdm
 - ##### BeautifulSoup
 There are some tools in Python to help the user when scraping webiste.
 In this project, we will use Beautifulsoup because it is user friendly and easy to understand.
 - ##### Urllib